Singtel SDS holders to get direct ownership

-Holders of Singtel special discounted shares to get direct ownership to sell at market price
+Over 600,000 holders of Singtel discounted shares to get direct ownership to sell for cash

 Sign up now: Get ST's newsletters delivered to your inbox